Skip to main content

 Object types

 Every chart is built from one of six object types.
 Switch between them using the pill selector at the top of the page.
+Switching object types clears the current chart builder so you start fresh.

 Building a chart